-Do you have any pain while pumping breastmilk?
-Coconut oil might be able to help!
-Lots of women find that using coconut oil on their breast shields can help make pumping more comfortable.
+Do you have any pain while pumping breast milk?
+In addition to ensuring that you’re using the right size flange, many pumping moms find that using coconut oil on their breast shields can help make pumping more comfortable.

 Some women experience pain when pumping, even with the correct breast shield size.
-Often the issue is the friction, especially for women who pump quite a bit (like exclusive pumpers).
+Often the issue is the friction, especially for women who pump quite a bit (like exclusive pumpers do).

 Why coconut oil instead of nipple cream?
-Most nipple creams like lanolin are thicker, and they will gunk up your pump parts.
+Most nipple creams like lanolin are thicker, and they may “gunk up” your pump parts.
 (Some other oils – like olive oil, will also work!)

 Yes.
-Per Dr. Thomas Hale, coconut oil is actually fed to premature infants.
+Per breastfeeding expert Dr. Thomas Hale, coconut oil is actually fed to premature infants.
 In response to a question about whether coconut oil is safe to use on breasts while breastfeeding, he says:

 Coconut oil, commonly called MCT oil (medium chain triglyceride), is commonly used in our NICUs to add fat into the diet of premature infants.
 It consists primarily of 6-12 carbon atom free fatty acid triglycerides which are easily digested by all neonates and older children.
 It is an ideal triglyceride for infants.